Click here to learn how our various license types work!

 The Bundle works together with your Annual Reprint License.
 With the Bundle, you can podcast or stream services, display the words or melody lines of covered songs for your viewers, and share handouts with your viewers that contain covered songs.
 If you share handouts, we ask that you distribute them via email list or password protect the handouts so they do not live openly on the internet.

 The Limited Podcast / Streaming License is perfect for those who wish to carry their worship service over a live stream or through pre-recorded means, but nothing more.
 The Limited license does not allow you to display song lyrics and melody lines, or to share handouts.
 Those with the Limited Podcast / Streaming License also do not have access to download songs from our database of thousands of song texts or melody lines.

 Our License Holder support team is happy to help.
 The best way to contact us is via email at [email protected].

 Learn how the Practice-Track License works.

-No. A Mechanical License is a license that grants certain limited permissions to rerecord a piece of music that is under copyright.
+No. A Mechanical License is a license that grants certain limited permissions to re-record a piece of music that is under copyright.
 A Master-Use License covers a commercially available recorded track, but does not cover the underlying song.
-(In many cases, the publisher of a song can be different from the owner of a commercially available master, so in copying a master recording typically both a Mechanical License and a Master-Use License are required.)
+(In many cases, the publisher of a song is different from the owner of a commercially available master recording of the song, so in copying a master recording, typically both a Mechanical License and a Master-Use License are required.)

-The One License Practice-Track License is a convenient, cost-effective alternative to both the Mechanical License and Master-Use License, all administered quickly and easily online.
-A choral director can use the One License Practice-Track License to legally make copies of a recorded song from our Member Publishers (or make their own recording) and then distribute that practice track to a choral group or ensemble for rehearsal purposes.
+The ONE LICENSE Practice-Track License is a convenient, cost-effective alternative to both the Mechanical License and Master-Use License, all administered quickly and easily online.
+For example, a choral director can use the Practice-Track License to legally make copies of a recorded song from a ONE LICENSE Member Publishers (or their own self-made recording) and then distribute the copies of that practice track to a choral group or ensemble for rehearsal purposes.

-Copyright © 2017 One License, LLC.
+Copyright © 2024 One License, LLC.
 All rights reserved.
+US